H\"older, Sobolev, weak-type and $BMO$ estimates in mixed-norm with weights for parabolic equations: Introduction

 given by \eqref{eq:v}.
 Then $v$ satisfies the corresponding estimates in those Theorems, with $\R^{n+1}_+$ in place of $\R^{n+1}$.
 Moreover, formulas \eqref{equation3 x} and \eqref{equation3 t} for the derivatives of $v$ hold true in the norm and a.e./pointwise senses as stated there, with $\R^{n+1}_+$ in place of $\R^{n+1}$. \end{thm}

-Our results were initally inspired by the fundamental work on mixed-norm $L^q(L^p)$ and $L^q(C^{\alpha})$ \textit{a priori} estimates for \eqref{EQ1} by N. V. Krylov \cite{Krylov book, Krylov0, Krylov}.
+Our results were inspired by the fundamental work on mixed-norm $L^q(L^p)$ and $L^q(C^{\alpha})$ \textit{a priori} estimates for \eqref{EQ1} by N. V. Krylov \cite{Krylov book, Krylov0, Krylov}.
 See also \cite{DKadv, DKtran, PST} for estimates in weighted Sobolev spaces.
 Parabolic singular integrals had been considered in the 1960's by Fabes, Sadosky and Jones \cite{Fabes, Fabes-Sadosky, Jones}.
-One of the main tools in Krylov's approach is the use of the vector-valued Calder\'on--Zygmund theory for parabolic singular integrals.
+One of the main tools in Krylov's papers \cite{Krylov0} and \cite{Krylov} is the use of the vector-valued Calder\'on--Zygmund theory for parabolic singular integrals.

 In this paper we follow the philosophy introduced by A. P. Calder\'on \cite{CalderonBull} in the elliptic case.

 First, we solve \eqref{EQ1} for compactly supported $C^2$ right hand sides $f$, and obtain the explicit formulas for the derivatives of $u$ (Theorem \ref{fundamental 1}).
 As it can be seen, $\partial_tu$ and $\partial_{ij}u$ are expressed as principal value singular integrals acting on $f$ plus a multiplication operator by the bounded functions \eqref{matrizA} and \eqref{matrizb}, see \eqref{equation2 x} and \eqref{equation2 t}.
 As mentioned before, this seems to be the first time these terms are explicitly computed.
 The derivation of the multiplication operators \eqref{matrizA} and \eqref{matrizb} involves quite delicate real-variable arguments, see Subsection \ref{derivation}.